Open Data Day 2021 : our team declares its love for open data

 Copy to clipboard Charley, Customer Success Manager and festival-goer on probation

 To finish our little survey on open data, we asked Charley what datasets he would like to see shared in open data in the future.
 His response sent a wave of nostalgia through the offices.
 Charley would indeed like to see more datasets related to cultural and tourism events.

 Did you know?
 Every year, 3,136 festivals are organized in France.
 Find them in this dataset from the Ministry of Culture and plan your upcoming cultural re-entry.

 Charley also spoke of his wish to see more transparency by large companies on subjects such as Corporate Social Responsibility (CSR), which is increasingly important to the public.
 Companies such as Kering or Vallourec have already taken the plunge by opening up their data related to this theme.

 Are you interested in data and CSR?
-Good news, we're organizing a webinar on the subject on May 4th, to find out more, write to us !
+Good news, we’re organizing a webinar on the subject on May 4th, to find out more, contact us!

 That’s where we go to unleash our creativity.
 Our user community always has good ideas to make their data bright!

 2020...
 What a year!
 We've lived through a year full of unexpected twists, most of which were not exactly cheery.
 It's time for a recap of this past year... and to highlight 20 reasons for Opendatasof...

 5 data lessons we learned during the Covid-19 crisis

 Eight months after the first case of Covid-19, we’re taking a look at our experiences in helping governments and non-profit organizations find, manage and share data during a global health crisis.